-Her dissertation, “The Sustainable Victorians?” examines the spectrum of sustainability in novels, prose, and poems of the nineteenth-century.
-Her research has been published in Adaptation, Dickens Studies Annual, Kritika Kultura, and The Journal of Ecocriticism.
+My dissertation, “The Sustainable Victorians?” examines the spectrum of sustainability in novels, prose, and poems of the nineteenth-century.
+My research has been published in Adaptation, Dickens Studies Annual, Kritika Kultura, and The Journal of Ecocriticism.
 The “The Climate of Ecocinema,” an article I co-authored with E. Ann Kaplan, appears in the Oxford Research Encyclopedia of Communication.
-Her forthcoming "Foreword" for Simon C. Estok's The Ecophobia Hypothesis is part of the Routledge series in world literatures and the environment.
+The "Foreword" I wrote for Simon C. Estok's The Ecophobia Hypothesis is part of the Routledge series in world literatures and the environment.
 My 2019 publication, “‘I Have a Dream: Erasing American Ecophobia,’” was published in Interdisciplinary Studies in Literature and Environment.
 In the article, I identify the systemic biases of “naturism” in order to argue for a civil rights of nature.

 Other recent research presentations include the twenty-second annual Dickens Society Symposium, as well as a keynote lecture at Friends of Dickens New York.
 I have presented in North America, Europe, and China at MLA, NAVSA, ASLE, the International James Joyce Symposium, the Modernist Studies Association, NeMLA, M/MLA, INCS, Victorian Poetry, the Louisville Conference on Literature and Culture, and the Consortium of Humanities Centers and Institutes (CHCI).